School Board Policy 503 -

 (vii) Restriction from participation in extracurricular activities

-(ix) Make up time missed from school
+(viii) Make up time missed from school

-(3) Agreed upon goals/plans as determined by the parent/guardian, student and school personnel.
+(3) Agreed upon goals/plans as determined by the parent/guardian, student, and school personnel.

 (4) Other appropriate consequences